Space Structure Dynamics & Control

 UCD Space Structure Dynamics and Control capability has been developed in collaboration with ESA over several years and multiple programmes.
 The groups established heritage is in the following research areas:

-- Active vibration control of flexible space structures
+- Active control of flexible and/or large deployable space structures

 - Modelling of spacecraft and launcher dynamics including structural flexibility and fuel sloshing